BitcoinDesign/Guide/guide/principles/principles.md

 *Explain what risks the user is taking on, and how best to mitigate them.*

 **Do**
-- Build your product as open source when possible
+- Build your product as open-source when possible
 - Let people verify, without having to trust
 - Be clear about what risk the user is taking on, and how they can lose access to their funds